How To Choose A Church |

 Because Christ is such an example of love, many people believe that He would not condemn any group that claims to believe in Him, regardless of its practices.
 They say, “The important thing is that we all believe in Jesus.”
 However, Jesus shocked the people of His day by saying

-“Not everyone who says to Me, `Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (Matthew 7:21),
+“Not everyone who says to Me, `Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (Matthew 7:21),and also,

 “Whoever confesses Me before men, him I will also confess before My Father who is in heaven.
 But whoever denies Me before men, him I will also deny before My Father who is in heaven.
 Do not think that I came to bring peace on earth.
 I did not come to bring peace but a sword.
 For I have come to `set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law’; and `a man’s enemies will be those of his own household.’
 He who loves father or mother more than Me is not worthy of Me.
 And he who loves son or daughter more than Me is not worthy of Me.
 And he who does not take his cross and follow after Me is not worthy of Me” (Matthew 10:32-38).